LiangYurong/Spark/SpringBoot/基础/002-Project Structure.md

 src/test/java

-### start class , i usually named RunApp.java
+### 2. start class , i usually named RunApp.java

-start class must
+the startup class needs to be on top of other classes .

+### 3.